r1sim/philips-air-to-mqtt/README.md

 # Philips Air 2 MQTT

-The project aims to control philips air purifiers using MQTT.
-MQTT is a lightweight messaging protocol widely used in Internet of Things (IoT) applications for its simplicity and efficiency.

-I built this to integrate my air purifier into home assistant without using HACS.
+This project is a simple bridge that connects Philips Air Purifiers to MQTT.
+I use this to integrate my Philips Air Purifier into Home Assistant without having to use HACS.

 ## Features